 The 4 Communities that share our planet are the Individual, Human Society, Nature and the Spirit Realm.

-The principles of the Life Force Wheel are a guide to achieving greater harmony within yourself, with your fellow humans, with Nature and the Spirit realm.
+The principles of the Life Force Arts Method are a guide to achieving greater harmony within yourself, with your fellow humans, with Nature and the Spirit realm.